 9. Sideways Deli Café, Dulwich Hill

-Tucked away in Dulwich Hill, Sideways Deli Café family-friendly meets charm.
-Not only do they have a dedicated play zone for kids, but they also tailor every kid’s meal to your child’s specific needs … so less meltdowns over what’s on the plate.
+Tucked away in Dulwich Hill, Sideways Deli Café is family-friendly meets charming.
+Not only do they have a dedicated play zone for kids, but they also tailor every kid’s meal to your child’s specific needs … so fewer meltdowns over what’s on the plate.

-Parents can enjoy a range of delicious options—from fluffy scrambled eggs to homemade baked goods—while the kids stay entertained with colouring activities.
+Parents can enjoy options from fluffy scrambled eggs to homemade baked goods while the kids stay entertained with colouring activities.
 This café truly celebrates children, so expect to feel the love the moment you walk in.

 Address: 37 Constitution Rd, Dulwich Hill NSW 2203